jrouly/scalafmt-native-action/README.md

 #### Default usage

 Without any parameters, this action will run `scalafmt-native --list`.
-If any non-conforming files are presnt, this will print the list of them and exit with a failure.
+If any non-conforming files are present, they will be printed and the command will exit with a failure.
 Otherwise it will silently exit with success.

 ```yaml